Myanmar Junta Court Jails Suu Kyi For 5 Years For Corruption - UrduPoint

 "This is just another squalid step in solidifying the coup," he told AFP.

 "This is politically motivated pure and simple."
-Many of her political allies have also been arrested since the coup, with one chief minister sentenced to 75 years in jail, while many others have been forced into hiding.
+Many of her political allies have also been arrested since the coup, with one chief minister sentenced to 75 years in jail.

 However, the NUG holds no territory and has not been recognised by any foreign government.

-Numerous "People's Defence Force" (PDF) civilian militias have sprung up around the country to take the fight to the junta.
+Numerous "People's Defence Force" civilian militias have sprung up around the country to take the fight to the junta, and analysts say their effectiveness has surprised the army.

-Analysts say Myanmar's heavily armed, well-trained army has been surprised by the effectiveness of the PDFs and in some areas struggled to contain them.

-Last week junta supremo Min Aung Hlaing called for peace talks with Myanmar's long-established ethnic rebel groups -- which control large areas of territory and have been battling the military for decades.
+Last week junta supremo Min Aung Hlaing called for peace talks with Myanmar's long-established ethnic rebel groups -- which control large areas and have battled the military for decades.

-The turmoil that has engulfed Myanmar in the wake of the coup has spooked foreign investors who flocked to the country after the dawn of democracy around 2011.
+The turmoil that has engulfed Myanmar following the coup has spooked foreign investors who flocked to the country after the dawn of democracy around 2011.

-Energy giants TotalEnergies and Chevron, British American Tobacco and Japanese brewer Kirin have all announced plans to pull out.